defenseunicorns/setup-zarf/README.md

 This project utilizes a tool called [ncc](https://github.com/vercel/ncc) to compile the code and all of it's dependencies into a single file, `dist/index.js`.

+### Lint

+This project utilizes a static code analysis tool called [eslint](https://eslint.org/).

+### Package Scripts

-When changes are made to the javascript source code, be sure to run `npm run build` to recompile the code into the `dist/index.js` file.
-This will execute the build script (`ncc build`) found in the `package.json` file in the root of the repository.
+When changes are made to the javascript source code, run `npm run all` to execute `eslint` against the code and recompile the code into the `dist/index.js` file.

+Ideally, this will executed as a pre-commit hook, or in CI in the future.

 &nbsp;